Your Ultimate Free Guide To The Incredible Phoenix Chicken Breed

 Many of them became ill and died, which led breeders to search around for a solution.

-With the fate of the European colony of Onagadori at stake, Mr. Hugo du Roi created the Phoenix breed of chickens in Germany in an attempt to bolster their stamina and equip them to handle the weather.
+With the fate of the European colony of Onagadori at stake, Mr. Hugo du Roi created the Phoenix breed in Germany in an attempt to bolster their stamina and equip them to handle the weather.

 He bred them with heftier, more robust chickens like Leghorns and Dutch varieties.